gkjohnson/collada-exporter-js/README.md

 ## Limitations

 - Can only model geometry, materials, and textures.
-Animations, skinning, and joints are not included.
+Animations, skinning, joints, kinematics and other features are not included.
 - Only `phong`, `lambert`, and `basic` material tags are supported.

 ## Resources